Vasuji/CARND-traffic-sign-classifier/writeup-template.md

 #### 3. Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-The code for my final model is located in the seventh cell of the ipython notebook.
+The code for my final model is located in the 14th cell of the ipython notebook.

 My final model consisted of the following layers: